drzobin/ddmail_openpgp_keyhandler/README.md

 # What is ddmail_openpgp_keyhandler
 Web application API to handle OpenPGP keys and keyrings for the DDMail project.

-## What is ddmail
+## What is DDMail
-DDMail is a e-mail system/service and e-mail provider with strong focus on security, privacy and anonymity.
+DDMail is a e-mail system/service that prioritizes security.
 A current production example can be found at www.ddmail.se

 ## Operating system
 Developt for and tested on debian 12.